The whole reason I went to University was that I knew I wanted to work and live abroad.

 Initially, I stayed a couple of months in Lazy Gecko Cafe (& Guesthouse) back in 2011.

 Then, the weekly rate was $42 for a double room with a fan and shower – split between a friend that worked out as $21 a week.
 Here are a few recommendations, though there are many more:

 - OKAY Guesthouse: guess what?
 It's okay.
 It's fine.
 It's adequate.
 A simple place to sleep that offers no-frills

 - Lazy Gecko Cafe: basic, clean, and the staff are nice, similar in price to OKAY Guesthouse and only a couple of doors down on Street 258

 - Eighty8 Backpackers: an upmarket hostel with a pool and excellent music, $7 dorms aren't even close to being the cheapest, but you get what you pay for

 - Velkommen Guesthouse: very central, affordable rooms

-There is also the Phnom Penh Housing group on Facebook, very active and useful, normally with good photos.
+The Phnom Penh Housing group on Facebook is also very active and helpful, generally with good photos.
 Ideal to find a house share if you're also looking for friends and to ask questions before venturing out.

-For a frame of reference, my first apartment was two bedrooms with attached bathrooms, decent-sized kitchen and living room with a balcony (1.75m x 5m) on the fourth floor.
-Very clean and modern and furnished with durable beds and mattresses, air-conditioners in the rooms and wicker furniture in the living room.
+Very clean and modern and furnished with durable beds and mattresses, air-conditioners in the rooms, and wicker furniture in the living room.

 If you can't carry it up your stairs, moto or tuk-tuk drivers will carry it up for a dollar.